 During periods of declining interest rates, income from investments is likely to fall due to investment of net cash flows and reinvestments of redemptions at rates lower than those of the existing portfolio (dilutive effect of new investments).
 During such periods, there is therefore a risk that SCOR's return on equity objectives are not met.
 For callable bonds for which the issuer has an option to redeem earlier than the ultimate maturity, the probability of having to reinvest the early proceeds at lower interest rates is increased.
 The current low yield environment increases the potential materialization of this risk.

 On the other hand, an increase in interest rates could lead to a fall in the market value of fixed income securities that SCOR holds.
-In the case of a need for cash, SCOR may be obliged to sell fixed income securities, possibly resulting in capital losses.
+In on the reserves assessment made by the companies with which it does business.